PAOLAMONTOYA/Stock-Anaylsis/README.md

 #### Summary
-An davantage to refactoring data is that its cleaner to look for errors when you need to debug.
+An advantage to refactoring data is that its cleaner to look for errors when you need to debug.
 There is less of a mess to look.
-A disadvantage ro refactoring code is that once you change a code, not many will undersand what they're looking at or reading for because there is a possibility if more "magic numbers" occuring.
+A disadvantage of refactoring code is that once you change a code, not many will undersand what they're looking at or reading for because there is a possibility if more "magic numbers" occuring.